July 16, 2021

 - Information Security Management System (ISMS).
 ISMS is a key term used in ISO 27001 and can be viewed as a framework of policies and procedures designed to achieve the desired information security objectives.

 - Three-Year Certification Cycle.
-Many other information security standards and frameworks require an attestation of compliance by an external auditor every year (e.g., SOC 2, PCI DSS).
+Many other information security standards and frameworks require an attestation of compliance by an external auditor every year (e.g., SOC 2, SOC Audit, PCI DSS).
 ISO 27001 uses a three-year cycle, requiring full certification in year one with light spot checks or “surveillance audits” in years two and three.

 - Annual Risk Assessment and Internal Audit.
 To maintain compliance with ISO 27001, organizations must perform a Risk Assessment and Internal Audit every year.